dermotduffy/hass-motioneye/README.md

 Note: Any additional `&key=value` pairs added manually to the motionEye webhook (in the motionEye UI) will automatically propagate to the event data.
-If you manually tweak the web hook, ensure the [Overwrite webhooks option](#options) is disabled to ensure your changes persist.
+If you manually tweak the web hook, remove the `src=hass-motioneye` parameter or the web hook will be overwritten.
 #### Example motion detected event

 ```json